barriehadfield/reactrb-showcase/README.md

 `<%= javascript_include_tag *webpack_asset_paths("application") %>`

-''And now for a really important part:''
+``And now for a really important part:``

 We are now expecting two sets of technologies (Rails with Sprockets) and (NPM with Webpack) to play nicely together and `require` the correct front-end assets at the correct time.
 In addition to that, Webpack-dev-server is running in the background eagerly re-compiling our Webpack assets whenever it sees a change.
-Believe it or not, this does all work well ''provided'' these rules are followed:
+Believe it or not, this does all work well ``provided`` these rules are followed:

 + Webpack assets must be included annd load ''before'' the Rails ones
 + React pre-rendering will not work while you are using Webpack-dev-server as the Webpack assets are delivered directly into the browser